Configure a reverse proxy device for SharePoint Server hybrid

 SharePoint in Microsoft 365 queries the search index in SharePoint in Microsoft 365, and also sends the search query to the external URL of the on-premises SharePoint farm which resolves to the external endpoint of the reverse proxy device.

 The reverse proxy device pre-authenticates the request using the Secure Channel SSL certificate and relays the request to the URL of the primary web application.

 The SharePoint farm service account queries the on-premises search index and security trims the search results in the context of the user who sent the search request.

-Security trimmed search results are returned to SharePoint Online and displayed on the search results page.
-This result set includes search results from the SharePoint Online search index and search results from the search index of the SharePoint Server farm.
+Security trimmed search results are returned to SharePoint in Microsoft 365 and appear on the search results page.
+This result set includes search results from the SharePoint in Microsoft 365 search index and search results from the search index of the SharePoint Server farm.

 Inbound connectivity enables access to content and resources in your on-premises SharePoint Server farm from the internet only if the user has an active, secure connection to the intranet network over VPN or DirectAccess or if the SharePoint Server farm is configured in an extranet topology.

 For a more detailed description of this process, that shows how certificates are used and authentication and authorization work in this topology, see Poster: SharePoint 2013 Hybrid Topology: Certificate, Authentication, and Authorization flow.

 General reverse proxy requirements